fortrabbit/help/docs/cloudflare.md

 ### ClouFlare SSL VS Let's Encrypt

 Many fortrabbit clients have used CloudFlare to get SSL, see our [HTTPS article](/https) as well, for their own custom domain without the need to book and setup a custom cert here.
 Now, fortrabbit also offers free SSL certificates via (free and zero-config) Let's Encrypt.
 So if that is your aim, you'll might not need CloudFlare.

+### CloudFlare and 2nd level subdomains

+When you are seeing an `SSL_ERROR_NO_CYPHER_OVERLAP` error.
+But you think you have set up everything correctly, check the domain you are trying to route.
+Is is a second level of a subdomain like `dev.www.example.com`?
+If so, further actions might be required, please see the [CloudFlare help](https://support.cloudflare.com/hc/en-us/articles/200170566-Troubleshooting-SSL-errors#h_55e4d315-c60d-4798-9c4c-c75d9baed1b7).

 ### Other reasons to use CloudFlare